-To create the database we will need a DB2 Command Center window, or a DB2 Command Window.
-In the example that follows we use a DB2 Command Center for issuing DB2 commands.
-In addition to the Command Center window, we will need a DB2 extender Command Line processor window.
-To start the DB2EXT Command Line Processor, choose DB2 AIV Extenders Command Line Processor from the Start Menu (under DB2 extenders).
+To create the database we will need to open DB2 Command Editor or DB2 Command Window.
+In the example that follows we use DB2 Command Editor for issuing DB2 commands.
+In addition to DB2 Command Editor, we will need the DB2EXT Command Line Processor window.
+To open this window, choose DB2 AIV Extenders Command Line Processor from the Start Menu (under IBM DB2 and DB2 AIV Extenders).

-At this point there should be five windows open:
+At this point there should be four windows open:

-- A Command Prompt window (from where we started the extender service). - Two windows were the DB2 extender service is running. - A DB2 Command Center window (where we can run SQL statements, both DDL and DML statements) - A DB2EXT Command Line Processor window (where we can run DB2 extender specific commands, e.g. for enabling a database for multimedia)
+• A command prompt window where we started the extender service

+- A command prompt window where the DB2 extender service is running - A DB2 Command Editor window (where we can run SQL statements, both DDL and DML) - A DB2EXT Command Line Processor window (where we can run DB2 extender specific commands, e.g. for enabling a database for multimedia)

 We start by creating a new database called music.
-Run the following command in the Command Center:
+Run the following command in the DB2 Command Editor: